Chocobozzz/PeerTube/support/doc/server/code.md

 `npm run help` give you all available commands.

-If you want to test the decentralization feature, you can easily run 3 pods by runnin `npm run play`.
+If you want to test the decentralization feature, you can easily run 3 pods by running `npm run play`.
 The pods password are `test1`, `test2` and `test3`.

 ## Architecture